 The mushroom’s are so addictively flavorful I always make extra because I eat half right out of the pan.
 And while I like a good braised shank as much as the next person, I admit I feel infinitely better after these mushrooms.
 We, being in the south, like to make this with grits, but polenta works great and is a little more universally available.
 All you need to do to make great squares for frying is make it a bit thick, line a pan with foil, pour the polenta in, cover & chill, and then cut into desired shapes and fry in an oiled skillet.
 I like to use my scalloped edge biscuit cutter.
 The squares are so crispy on the outside & creamy on the inside…just perfect.
 So here’s to the season for earthy foods, spice, and all that simmers.
-You can find this full recipe over on Reynolds Kitchens Endless Table along with tons more inspiring recipes for fall from other blogger friends!

 - 4 cups water

 - 1/2 cup finely grated parmesan cheese